Beyoncé, Jay-Z, Joe Jonas and Others Party at Roc Nation Brunch

 Beyoncé, Jay-Z, Meek Mill, DJ Khaled, Joe Jonas, Sophie Turner and Sean "Diddy" Combs were just a few of the names that made an appearance at the star-studded event.
 Plus, everyone in attendance were clearly dressed in their Saturday best because there were stunning looks at every turn.

 Bey and Jay both looked bright and colorful at the gathering.
 The "Formation" singer donned an asymmetrical dress with pastel hues.
 Jay-Z went with a similar color palette.
-He wore a baby blue suit with a crisp white shirt and shoes.
+He wore a baby blue, double-breasted 3-piece Frère suit that included a crisp white shirt and shoes.

 If pretty hurts, they clearly don't make it look that way.